plasavall/LanDete/README.md

+# NOTE :bangbang:
+This is a temporarily empty repository.
+The database will be made publicly available once the article for which it was developed is accepted.

 ## Welcome to the LanDete Database
 LanDete is a database generated for Landmark Detection within regions or cities.
 It contains 6 diverse locations in Spain, ranging from small villages to large regions containing several population cores.